Tobias Stieler

-Tobias Stieler (born 2 July 1981) is a football referee who is based in Hamburg.
+Tobias Stieler (born 2 July 1981) is a German football referee.
 He referees for SG Rosenhöhe of the Hessian Football Association.
 He is a FIFA referee, and is ranked as a UEFA elite category referee.

 Refereeing career

 Stieler has been a DFB referee since 2004, a Bundesliga referee since 2012, and a FIFA referee since 2014.

+On 2nd October 2025 he officiated at a Europa League match between Celtic and Braga in Glasgow and disallowed a crucial equalizer by home club Celtic after a two-minute VAR review "despite no handball being evident on television replays."

 Personal life

-Stieler lives in Hamburg and works as a lawyer.
+Stieler lives in Sölden near Freiburg im Breisgau and works as lawyer.